 Practices | Publications | Proposals | Media

-I’ve had a pretty variegated faith journey.
 I was baptized Catholic, raised Charismatic and trained as an Evangelical.
 “Progressive” probably fits me best these days, although I’m not a big fan of labels.
 I am still, as I have been since childhood, a follower of Jesus the Christ.
-If there is a unity within the diversity of my personal past and present, my imperfect and unfinished pilgrimage on the Jesus Way is it.
+If there is a unity within the diversity of my personal past and present, my pilgrimage on the Jesus Way is it.

-I settled on the name “Everyday Epics” for this blog because it sounded catchy.
+I settled on the name “Everyday Epics” for this blog and the advocacy project it advances, because it sounded catchy.
 I promise I chose it before I knew how misused/overused the word “epic” would become in pop culture!

 The word “epic” can be used as an adjective or a noun: